kang-cao-corgi/coj/notes.md

 last book of old testment Nakachi 400 B.C.

-400 B.C. -> 0 A.D.the dark age of Isareal, the intertestamental period.
+400 B.C. -> 0 A.D.the dark age of Isareal, the inter-testamental period.
 "the dark history of Israel", no prophet

 70 A.D. -> 100 A.D., the New Testment is finished